sophongo/sophdoc/docs/en/end-user/ghippo/workspace/quota.md

 1. Binding Resources

-    Users/User groups in the workspace will have full management and usage permissions for the cluster.
+    Users/Groups in the workspace will have full management and usage permissions for the cluster.
     Workspace Admin will be mapped as Cluster Admin.
     Workspace Admin can access the [Container Management module](../../kpanda/permissions/permission-brief.md) to manage the cluster.